Previous topic

 </item>

-It’s also easy to give constraints to certain values, though in that case, it should in most cases be given to all the values so that the expression doesn’t fail:
+It’s also easy to give conditions to certain values, though in that case, it should in most cases be given to all the values so that the expression doesn’t fail:

 <item>